consu3sg/annotations-2.0/README.md

     public function execute(string $action) {
         return $action;
     }
+	...
+	?>
 Note

-	The constant HttpMethod.POST will be replaced with "POST" when the annotation is parsed
+	The constant HttpMethod.POST will be replaced with "POST" and MediaType.APPLICATION_JSON replaced with "application/json" when the annotation is parsed